businesstek/AndroRAT/README.md

 #AndroRAT

-This App is the refacing of the old Androrat, developed by this guy: https://github.com/DesignativeDave/androrat.
-You can see my changes on bottom of this page.

 <b>DISCLAIMER: This software is meant for educational purposes only.
-I don't feel responsible for any malicious use of the app.</b>
+We are not responsible for any malicious use of the app.</b>

-You can follow my guide inside the <i>doc</i> folder to install and setting the software.

 <b>Remember that if you want to use this software on your home network you should use a private ip, but if you want to use this application remotely, you must use a public IP.
 In every case, you should open TCP-UDP port in your router.</b>

-#Old AndroRAT
-Remote Administration Tool for Android
+## Remote Administration Tool for Android

 Androrat is a client/server application developed in Java Android for the client side and in Java/Swing for the Server.

 The name Androrat is a mix of Android and RAT (Remote Access Tool).
-It has been developed in a team of 4 for a university project.
-It has been realised in one month.
-The goal of the application is to give the control of the android system remotely and retrieve informations from it.

-#Available functionalities
+## Available features

 Get contacts (and all theirs informations)